 Network Rail views the project for management purposes as a third party project with the Council as a client.
-Network Rail typically follows a design and build procurement route.
+Network Rail follows a design and build procurement route where their main contactor (namely: Voker Fitzpatrick) is appointed to design and construct the works.
 There is a potential to follow a 'develop and construct' procurement route, which is a variation on design and build, in which most of the design is completed before the contractor is appointed.
 Further details on the nature of delivery will become clearer once Network Rail progress the GRIP3 (Option Selection) process.